Many executives ask me: “Should I post a copy of my resume directly on my LinkedIn profile?”.

 Many of my executive-level clients don’t want certain content released on this public platform.

-Resume content is typically very detailed and precise but certain work facts or company details may be best shared more exclusively (direct resume distribution) versus with millions of potential readers online.
+Resume content is typically very detailed and precise.
+Certain work facts or company details may be best shared more exclusively (direct resume distribution) versus with millions of potential online readers.

 - Managed P&L of $50M